ThomasFranque/ArtificiaIProject/README.md

 ![Navmesh](https://github.com/ThomasFranque/ArtificiaIProject/blob/master/Images/NavemeshBake.PNG)

 Unity's NavMesh system was used for Pathfinding.
 Unity also has a handy object avoidance behaviour for its Navmesh agents.

+The agents have a cinematic movement type, since Navmesh agents do not support physics right out of the box.

 Navmesh terrains have a value that indicates how hard it is to traverse.
 The higher the number, the harder it is to traverse.
 That way, I was able to make preferable paths for the agents to walk through.
 When chaos takes place, these numbers will all be set to one, so the agents can take whatever course they see fit to get to the exit as fast as possible.